Forschungszentrum Neuroimmunologie

 Arbeitsgruppe Pitarokoili

-Das Spektrum entzündlicher Polyneuropathien reicht von den akuten Varianten, wie dem Guillain-Barre Syndrom (GBS), bis hin zu chronischen Neuropathien (CIN), wie der chronisch entzündlichen demyelinisierenden Polyneuropathie (CIDP).
-Beide Formen sind durch eine aggressive Autoimmunreaktion gekennzeichnet, die zu erhöhter Mortalität und Behinderung führt.
-Infolgedessen ist ein besseres Verständnis der zugrundeliegenden immunologischen Mechanismen erforderlich um neue therapeutischen Optionen zu entwickeln.
+Das Spektrum entzündlicher Polyneuropathien reicht von den akuten Varianten wie dem Guillain-Barré Syndrom (GBS) bis hin zu chronischen Neuropathien, wie der chronisch inflammatorischen demyelinisierenden Polyneuropathie (CIDP).
+Beide Formen sind durch eine Autoimmunreaktion gekennzeichnet, die zu erhöhter Mortalität und Behinderung führt.
+Infolgedessen forschen wir in vivo mit Tiermodellen und in vitro mit Zellkulturen, um ein besseres Verständnis der zugrundeliegenden immunologischen Mechanismen zu erreichen und neue therapeutische Optionen zu entwickeln, sowohl im Rahmen von medikamentösen Substanzen als auch im Rahmen der Ernährung.

 Projekte